elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.i2} I'll make this country to know itself
+- {:.i2} I'll bring this country to the knowledge of self
 - I'll acquaint this land with its secret demons
 - I'll light up the craters with cymbals and heloderma
 - the symphonies of an unknown hell, splendid